 This is much less than typical feminine grooming habits and is not enough for many adult males, particularly those who combat skin conditions or other grooming issues.

 Why Does the Gap Exist?

-The survey also revealed some interesting information concerning the reasons behind men’s improper grooming habits.
+The survey also revealed some interesting information concerning the reasons behind men’s poor grooming habits.

-By far, the two most important factors leading to poor hygiene habits were a lack of time (or perceived lack of time) and incorrect information or guidance.
+By far, the two most important factors leading to poor grooming habits were a lack of time (or perceived lack of time) and incorrect information or guidance.

 82% of respondents claimed that they found it important to have enough time for personal grooming, yet did not allocate that time for themselves due to a busy schedule or poor time management.

-The lack of proper grooming information stems from an understandable problem.
+The poor grooming habits stem from an understandable problem.

 Needless to say, none of these resources can be relied upon with any consistency when it comes to choosing the correct hygiene or grooming product or learning the best grooming habits and skills.